 Many massive, well-known corporations have traded as penny stocks.
 Despite being worth billions, some of them are trading for less than $5 per share even now.

-Ford Motor Company / General Motors
+Ford Motor Company and General Motors

-Ford Motor Company (F) is a surprising one, but it did in fact trade for less than $2 per share, about three months before General Motors (GM) was going bankrupt.
-Ford is not a corporation which comes to mind when most people think about penny stocks.
+Ford Motor Company (F) is a surprising one, but it did in fact trade for less than $2 per share, about three months before General Motors (GM) filed for bankruptcy in June 2009.
+Ford is not a corporation that comes to mind when most people think about penny stocks.
 Nevertheless, it had slipped into penny stock territory.
-Since then, it has returned to more appropriate valuations over $15 per share.
+Since then, it returned to more appropriate valuations over $20 per share in November 2021.

 Pier 1 Imports

 For the shoppers among us, Pier 1 Imports (PIR) is a name they know.
-What is not typically known is that shares of PIR traded as low as 10 cents on March 13, 2009, and there were several days before and after which saw this penny stock bouncing around under 50 cents.
+What is not typically known is that shares of PIR traded as low as 10 cents on March 13, 2009, and there were several days before and after that saw this penny stock bouncing around under 50 cents.

-Monster Beverage Corp. / BlackBerry
+Monster Beverage Corp. and BlackBerry

-Fannie Mae / Freddie Mac
+Fannie Mae and Freddie Mac

-Fannie Mae (FNMA) and Freddie Mac (FMCC) are both in the penny stock realm, and have been since the 2008 financial crisis.
-While picking themselves up from near-zero valuations, they have both climbed towards more respectable prices in the last few years.
-In fact, they temporarily escaped penny stock territory at one point in 2014, by rising above the $5 share price level.
+Fannie Mae (FNMA) and Freddie Mac (FMCC) descended to the penny stock realm after the 2008 financial crisis.
+They picked themselves up from near-zero valuations and climbed toward more respectable prices in subsequent years.
+They temporarily escaped penny stock territory at one point in 2014, by rising above the $5 share price level.
 That strength turned out to be short-lived, as their shares have fallen back below $1, as of March 2022.